About UsThe Porirua Youth 2 Work Movement is a collective of like-minded people banding together to invest in our young people.

 Arlyta enjoys keeping up with her four children and eight grandchildren, often travelling weekends to visit.
-Her other favourite pastimes are flax weaving (raranga) and photography (her latest hobby).
+Her other favourite pastimes are flax weaving (raranga) and photography.

 Education Partnership Facilitator

-He has a background in education and is passionate about helping young people get into meaningful careers.
+Aashif has a background in education and he is passionate about helping young people get into meaningful careers.

 Aashif is married with three children and in his spare time he is involved in various community initiatives.